 Advantest faces substantial competition throughout the world in all of its business segments.
+In particular, in light of the ongoing significant downturn in the semiconductor industry, competition in the semiconductor and component test system market is intensifying, which may lead to restructuring within the industry and certain companies may be eliminated or consolidated.
 Advantest believes that the principal factors of competition are:

 - Performance.
 The performance of products is determined by its accuracy, test speed, throughput and ability to test semiconductors with large pin counts.
 High performance products reduce the customer's cost of testing. - Reliability.
 Products that operate with minimal downtime allow semiconductor production and engineering work to proceed without frequent intervention and provides more cost-effective operation. - Delivery Time.
 Semiconductor manufacturers require timely delivery of products, especially in periods of high demand. - Price.
 The need for more sophisticated products often translates into higher testing costs for semiconductor manufacturers.
-In addition, as a result of increased efficiency of the fabrication process and lower market prices for semiconductors, test costs have come to represent a higher proportion of the total cost of manufacturing.
-Advantest currently faces significant price pressure in its semiconductor and component test system segment. - System Architecture.
+In addition, primarily as a result of increased efficiency in the fabrication process and lower market prices for semiconductors, test costs have come to represent a higher proportion of the total cost of manufacturing.
+Advantest currently faces significant price pressure in its Semiconductor and Component Test System Segment. - System Architecture.
 Product architecture that is modular expands the product life because the system can be adapted to meet the customer's new requirements, while largely retaining compatibility with existing test programs. - Software.
 Products that use software that is easier to use and more powerful reduce the amount of engineering resources needed to develop and operate test programs. - Customer Support.
 Customer specific applications programs, worldwide service and customer training contribute to the efficient use of products and minimize the customer's cost of testing. - Qualified Technical Personnel.
 Having in place a team of highly qualified engineers and other customer service and support personnel is essential for securing sales and maintaining and developing strong relationships with key customers.

-According to a report issued by a research company, Advantest has maintained the highest share in the semiconductor test system market in the previous five years.
-Other companies following Advantest include, among others, Teradyne, Inc., Verigy Ltd., Credence Systems Corporation, Yokogawa Electronic Corporation, EXICON Ltd., and UniTest Inc. In addition, Advantest also competes in the mechatronics system market with, among others, Delta Design, Inc., Seiko Epson Corporation, Mirae Corporation and TechWing Inc. for test handlers, and TSE Co., Ltd. and Secron Co., Ltd. for device interfaces.
-Advantest also has been suggested by its customers to compete with start-up companies with newer technologies or products in the market for both the test systems for memory semiconductors and test systems for non memory semiconductors.
+According to a report issued by a research company, Advantest maintained the highest share in the semiconductor test system market for five consecutive years until 2007.
+However, in 2008, Teradyne, Inc. recorded the highest share, and Advantest was the second highest share.
+Other companies following Advantest include Verigy Ltd., LTX-Credence Corporation and Yokogawa Electronic Corporation.
+Some of Advantest's other competitors include FROM30 CO., LTD., EXICON Ltd., and UniTest Inc. In addition, Advantest also competes in the mechatronics system market with, among others, Delta Design, Inc., Seiko Epson Corporation, Mirae Corporation and TechWing Inc. for test handlers, and TSE Co., Ltd. and Secron Co., Ltd. for device interfaces.
+In addition, in the Services, Support and Others Segment, Advantest has been competing with companies providing similar services.
+It also has been suggested by customers that Advantest compete with start-up companies with newer technologies or products in the market for both the test systems for memory semiconductors and test systems for non memory semiconductors.